Photo by Nathanael Herrera

 Current graduate opportunities:

-Please email me if you are interested joining the lab.
+We have completed recruiting for the upcoming academic year (Fall 2018).
+Please email me if you are interested joining the lab in the future.
 See the News and Research links for more details.

 The University of Montana is home to a diverse collection of faculty researching ecology and evolution.
 OBEE hosts an excellent graduate program with an emphasis on interdisciplinary training in evolution, genomics, ecology, physiology, and behavior.
 The Wildlife Biology program is similarly strong and diverse, with more of an applied emphasis on wildlife conservation.